Basilar invagination and cervical spine instability

-We do see patients who MRI or Digital Motion X-ray has revealed that they suffer from a condition of basilar invagination.
+We do see patients whose MRI or Digital Motion X-ray has revealed that they suffer from a condition of basilar invagination.
 A vertebrae has rotated or crept out of position and is now approaching the base of the skull and with this approach to the base of the skull, brain stem and spinal cord compression has occurred.

 People with basilar invagination suffer from many symptoms

-Like the great majority of patients we see with cervical spine problems, people with basilar invagination have a long medical history and how they feel today is usually not good.
+Like the great majority of patients we see with cervical spine problems, people with basilar invagination have a long medical history, and how they feel today is usually not good.
 They suffer from many neurologic-like, vascular-like, and physiological-like symptoms and neck pain.
 Rarely is the problem of basilar invagination a problem all by itself.
-Please see this article Treating Vertebrobasilar insufficiency – Bow hunter’s syndrome, for more on the various symptoms and co-factors involved in this problem in people who when they turn their head to one side, faint or black out.
+Please see this article Treating Vertebrobasilar insufficiency – Bow hunter’s syndrome, for more on the various symptoms and co-factors involved in this problem in people who when they turn their head to one side, faint or blackout.

 Another challenge we see in these people is how confused they are.
-This confusion is not limited to a diagnosis of basilar invagination, it expands into trying to understand the varying symptoms that these people suffer from and why nothing up until this point has seemingly helped them in the long-term.
+This confusion is not limited to a diagnosis of basilar invagination, it expands into trying to understand the varying symptoms that these people suffer from and why nothing up until this point has seemingly helped them in the long term.

-A straight neck and a humpback, loss of hearing and tinnitus and a long time before they understood about arterial compression
+A straight neck and a humpback, loss of hearing and tinnitus, and a long time before they understood about arterial compression

 Often people will tell us that they lost their lordosis and have a humpback that goes from their cervical spine into their thoracic spine.
-They may even have head tilt that they are fixing with a chiropractor who specializes in upper cervical spine adjustments.
-They have hearing problems and tinnitus and they have black outs and other neurological type symptoms that they have had countless blood tests for.
+They may even have a head tilt that they are fixing with a chiropractor who specializes in upper cervical spine adjustments.
+They have hearing problems and tinnitus and they have blackouts and other neurological type symptoms that they have had countless blood tests for.
 It may have been the chiropractor who told them about atlantoaxial instability after years of chasing diagnosis with other health care providers.

 I have neck pain, I get dizzy, I lose my balance, I have tinnitus, I can’t eat